-THE ANNA CORA SMITH SCHOLARSHIP is awarded to a young woman for research in home economics.
+THE ANNA CORA SMITH SCHOLARSHIP FOR RESEARCH.
+The Anna Cora Smith Scholarship is awarded to a young woman for research in home economics.
 The research must aim "to add to home-economics knowledge and to make all its teachings more useful both to the State and to the individual."
 The selection of candidates is made on the basis of fitness for research.
 While presumably the scholarship is awarded to graduate students, no limitation is imposed to prevent the committee from exercising its discretion in the selection of an undergraduate student.
+Application should be made at the Office of the Graduate School by February 19.
+The scholarship was awarded for 1954-55 to Mrs. Frederica Jefferson.